 1. Scorpion Fly

 This terrifying insect certainly looks like something out of a horror movie.
-If their appearance isn’t enough to give you nightmares, maybe this fact will: their interest in human corpses have assisted scientists in human cadaver studies.
+If their appearance isn’t enough to give you nightmares, maybe this fact will: this fly’s interest in human corpses have assisted scientists in human cadaver studies.
+Not your common fly.

 Image Via Microscopy UK